How To Enjoy La Sierra Nevada de Santa Marta, Colombia [2023]

 When you arrive at the starting point, amid the mountain, the guide provides you with tire hoses for flotation.
 After you sit on the tire, your downriver adventure starts.
 It’ll take about 2 hours to get to the beach.
 Once on the beach, you walk back to your hotel.

-How to get to the Sierra Nevada de Santa Marta
+Getting to the Sierra Nevada de Santa Marta

 The most common access to the Sierra Nevada de Santa Marta is from Santa Marta.
 And if you are in any of Colombia’s big cities, such as Bogota, Cali, or Medellin, the fastest and most comfortable way to go to Santa Marta is by plane.